KNOW AGENDA FOUNDATION

 Invisibility Project (Wilmington, North Carolina) is an organization that provides workshops, dance and spoken word performances, and consulting & training services focused on exploring the thoughts and feelings that arise between people when they are faced with interacting with someone of a different race.

-To donate to Invisibility Project, click the button below:
+To donate to the Invisibility Project, click the button below:

 PDX Alliance for Self-Care (PDX ASC) (Portland, Oregon) connects marginalized and vulnerable communities with self-care resources, practitioners, education, events, and advocacy.
 In addition, PDX ASC offers diversity training for practitioners who want to support our vision of community care by providing self- care resources.